The Court Appointed Receiver in Securities and Exchange Commission v. Stefan Qin, et al. Announces Notice of Bar Date to Submit Claims

 Civil Action No. 20-cv-10849 (LGS) (S.D.N.Y.)

 NEW YORK, Aug.
-26, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The following notice has been issued by Robert A. Musiala, Jr., the receiver in the above-captioned case.
+27, 2022 /PRNewswire/ -- The following notice has been issued by Robert A. Musiala, Jr., the receiver in the above-captioned case.

 NOTICE OF CLAIMS PROCEDURE AND CLAIMS BAR DATE